jbfink/uwodhclasstalk2015/outline.md

 You stuff
 =========

-Why did you take this class?
+# Why did you take this class? (maybe not this)

+What is DH?

 What's *your* DH?